burturt/notes/pwncollege/Assembly - att.md

 - `gdb` is your go-to debugging experience
 - `strace` lets you figure out how your program is interacting with the OS
 - `rappel` lets you explore the effects of instructions

-add reg1, reg2       <=>     reg1 += reg2
-sub reg1, reg2       <=>     reg1 -= reg2
-imul reg1, reg2      <=>     reg1 *= reg2
-- division:
-mov rax, reg1; div reg2
-Notice: to use this instruction you need to first load rax with the desired register you intended to be the divided.
-Then run div reg2, where reg2 is the divisor.
-This results in: rax = rdi / rsi; rdx = remainder
-The quotient is placed in rax, the remainder is placed in rdx.

-shl reg1, reg2       <=>     Shift reg1 left by the amount in reg2
-shr reg1, reg2       <=>     Shift reg1 right by the amount in reg2
-Note: all 'regX' can be replaced by a constant or memory location

-A function is a callable segment of code that does not destory control flow.
-Functions use the instructions "call" and "ret".

-The "call" instruction pushes the memory address of the next instruction onto the stack and then jumps to the value stored in the first argument.

-Let's use the following instructions as an example:
-0x1021 mov rax, 0x400000
-0x1028 call rax
-0x102a mov [rsi], rax

-1. call pushes 0x102a, the address of the next instruction, onto the stack.
-2. call jumps to 0x400000, the value stored in rax.
-The "ret" instruction is the opposite of "call". ret pops the top value off of the stack and jumps to it.
-Let's use the following instructions and stack as an example:
-                            Stack ADDR  VALUE
-0x103f mov rax, rdx         RSP + 0x8   0xdeadbeef
-0x1042 ret                  RSP + 0x0   0x0000102a
-ret will jump to 0x102a

-rdx = rax for function
-rbx = src_addr
-rcx = foo address, `call rcx`

-mov rdx, 0
-mov rcx, 0x403000
-mov rbx, rdi
-cmp rbx, 0
-je END
-LOOP:
-cmp [rbx], 0
-je END
-cmp BYTE PTR [rbx], 0x5a
-jg LOOPCONT
-mov dil, BYTE PTR [rbx]
-call rcx
-mov BYTE PTR [rbx], al
-add rdx, 0x1
-LOOPCONT:
-add rbx, 0x1
-jmp LOOP

-END:
-mov rax, rdx
-ret